January 14, 2023

 U.S. judges are expected to make rulings on multiple immigration-related cases in 2023 that have the potential to reshape American immigration policy.
 Among the cases before the courts in 2023 is one concerning Diversity Visa winners.

 The case, Goodluck v.
 Biden, involves tens of thousands of DV winners who are fighting to get visas that were awarded to them in 2020 and 2021.
-They won their visas through the Diversity Immigrant Visa program—commonly referred to as the Green Card Lottery—but because of delays and shutdowns created by the Coronavirus pandemic, their visas expired before they could get authorization from the U.S. State Department to travel to the U.S. Consequently, these winner were not able to obtain their green cards, which grant permanent resident status in the U.S.
+They won their visas through the Diversity Immigrant Visa program—commonly referred to as the Green Card Lottery—but because of delays and shutdowns created by the Coronavirus pandemic, their visas expired before they could get authorization from the U.S. State Department to travel to the U.S. Consequently, these winners were not able to obtain their green cards, which grant permanent resident status in the U.S.

 DV Lottery winners sued and eventually a U.S. District Court judge ordered President Biden’s administration to keep 7,000 of the expired Diversity Visas for the winners whose applications were not processed after U.S. consulates started to reopen when pandemic restrictions started to drop.